Renovation

 Another exception in prewar co-op buildings is the steam riser.
 These are pipes that are very often exposed and run from floor to ceiling to release steam from the boiler.
 The maintenance and repair of these risers is a co-op board's responsibility.

 The front door of your co-op is another exception.
-"It belongs to the board," Luxemburg says, although the painting and decoration falls on the shareholder.
+"It belongs to the board," Luxemburg said, although the painting and decoration falls on the shareholder.
 The door must be fitted with a standard lock but if the shareholder adds a second, for additional security, that is not the board's responsibility.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.